msneddon/nfsim/NFsim/README.txt

         as strings, NOT integers.
 Therefore, PLUS and MINUS keywords cannot be used if mixing integer states and string states, and a warning will be generated if a state is set to PLUS.
-One can only use PLUS or MINUS when ALL states are a integer value greater than zero.
+One can only use PLUS or MINUS when ALL states are an integer value greater than zero.
 This new behavior was needed to handle BNGL files that used the convention of ~P specifying phosphorylated, and ~0 specifying unphosphorylated.
         (b) Fixed bug whereby if verbose option was turned on without specifying